danielmarri/Sensitivity_Analysis_and_Optimization_of_Circadian_Clock_Modeling_Parameters/README.md

 This project is to use the Advanced Model Identification using Global Optimization (AMIGO2_R2019b) Toolbox in Matlab to discuss the Sensitivity Analysis and Optimization of Parameters of the Mammalian Circadian Clock Systems of Ordinary Differential Equation Model.

-The code for this project can be seen in the Folder Sensitivity_Analysis_and_Optimization_of_Circadian_Clock_Modeling_Parameters/AMIGO/
+# Directory information

+- Reports/ : Contains biweekly assignments and reports for the course
+- AMIGO/  : Contains the AMIGO_R2019 code and tests for the project

 # Installation